ignatiusmb/mauss.dev/workspace/content/routes/posts/opting-out/+article.md

 the root problem lies in the algorithms and the lack of freedom to choose both what we see and how it's presented. i've been curating my own *feed* through RSS and by visiting websites directly — no algorithms, no distractions. this ties into privacy and security too, but that's a topic for another day.

-it'd be naive to think i can make a difference alone, *but i wasn't raised a quitter!* i live in a democratic country with the usual "your vote matters" spiel, and i've learned that power comes from the collective action of individuals. if enough people decide to step away from social networks, it could still shift how we engage with one another and the world around us.

 > Yesterday I was clever, so I wanted to change the world.
 Today I am wise, so I am changing myself. \
 > — Rumi

-people once interacted face-to-face, forming genuine connections and communities. we had hobbies, we read, we went outside, we explored. meeting occasionally was enough, because those moments were meaningful and memorable. there was no need for constant updates or validation. we lived our own lives, content with our own company and the company of those around us.
+i crave the [simplicity](/posts/simplicity) and authenticity of a time when connection wasn't a stream of performative feed. there was no pressure for constant updates or validation; meeting occasionally was enough, because those moments were meaningful. we lived our own lives, content with our own company and the company of those around us.

-i crave that [simplicity](/posts/simplicity) and authenticity. moving away from social networks is my way of reclaiming time and attention for more meaningful pursuits. i grew up in the era of *pen pals* and still cherish that slower, more intentional form of communication. my preferred [contact method](/about#elsewhere) is now the plain and "boring" email, without the performative corporate speak or formatting — unless i'm writing to a corporation (?)
+moving away from social networks is my way of reclaiming time and attention for more meaningful pursuits. i grew up in the era of *pen pals* and still cherish that slower, more intentional form of communication. my preferred [contact method](/about#elsewhere) is now the plain and "boring" email, without the performative corporate speak or formatting — unless i'm writing to a corporation (?)

 in the end, this is one of my reasons for building a small corner of the internet — a [Digital Garden](/posts/digital-garden). <!-- as for everything else, well, [Leave Me Alone](/posts/leave-me-alone). -->